Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 2. Go back to Blender.

-### Publish the 3D view as an asset to Unity Cloud Asset Manager
+### Upload the 3D view as a new asset to Unity Cloud Asset Manager

 1. Ensure you are logged in to Asset Manager (See [Login to Unity Cloud Asset Manager](#login-to-unity-cloud-asset-manager) for more information about login).
 2. From your 3D view, go to **Unity Cloud** > **Upload FBX to Asset Manager**.